 I love you more for it

-When I see you doing what needs to be done, I give myself an inner high-five for choosing you as my life partner, but also as the father of my children.
+When I see you doing what needs to be done, I give myself a secret high five for choosing you as my life partner, but also as the father of my children.

 I hate the nagging version of me

 I know I nag a lot, but believe me I don’t enjoy it.
 I don’t like it when I have my cranky wife or cranky mum pants on.
 I even hate it when I have to calmly point out that the lawn needs mowing.
 You are a big boy.
 You have eyes.
 I don’t want to have to do that.

 I like the happy, chilled version of me, too.
 Which is why when you take it upon yourself to clean up without me asking, well, it makes me feel like you see me.
 You know that I need you to care about this stuff, even if you don’t, and that makes me feel loved and understood.

 And all of this?
 Well, all of this make me love you that little bit more, too.
 And when I feel lovey towards you, I feel attracted to you.

 So now you know; cleaning up the kitchen is actually foreplay.
 Well, for some of us.
 Now we just need to claim our bed back from the kids!

 Join the Bump and Baby: The Fourth Trimester online event!
 With live expert sessions, FREE newborn routine guide & the chance to WIN a $500 Nursery gift voucher.
 Click here to find out more and make sure you don’t miss a thing!